 Where to stay in Verona

-In the centre of Verona, Vista Palazzo is romantic in every way.
-This beautiful boutique hotel is really decadent with 16 cosy rooms that are perfect for honeymooners.
+I really love Vista Palazzo in the centre of Verona.
+This beautiful boutique hotel is really romantic with 16 cosy rooms that are perfect for honeymooners.
 You’ll also find a rooftop terrace with views across the city.

 Day 7 Milan (1 night)